Redacted-Rice/ITB-RedactedRiceExts/RedactedRiceExts/exts/CPLUS+_Ex/readme.md

-# Pilot Level Up Skills (PLUS) Extension
+# Customizable Pilot Level Up Skills and More Extension (CPLUS+ Ex or C++ Ex)
-RedactedRice's Pilot Skills Extension that allows defining, customizing and adding new level up skills
+RedactedRice's Pilot Extension that allows defining, customizing and adding new level up skills as well as a few other pilot related things such as leveling up and adding experience

 Join the Redacted Rice discord for support, mods, discussion and other projects: https://discord.gg/CNjTVrpN4v